GouravN97/SIH25_team_name_GNSS/README.md

 ---

 ## 📊 Dataset
 **Provided:** 7 days of timestamped error measurements (clock biases and ephemeris parameter differences) for GNSS satellites in GEO and MEO.

 🔗 [Download Dataset](https://www.sac.gov.in/files/sih/SIH_Data_PS-08.zip)
+**NOTE:** THE DATA_MEO_Train2.csv file is only modified in our folder to remove duplicate data and make it easier for the program to process

 ---